nikithm/aiven/README.md

 It uses python as a programing language

-Use this commad on CLI to install Kafka

-pip install kafka-python
+Use this commad on CLI to install Kafka: pip install kafka-python

 First run #consumer.py